Purple-Pyjamas/DSA-CAPSTONE-PROJECT/palmoria-group-hr-analysis/README.md

 - Gender Distribution: Female employees represent 46.62% of the workforce overall, with lagos being the most imbalanced area.
 In general however, there is no significant difference.
 Non-binary employees represent only a 4.23% of the workforce, which is significantly low.
 - Ratings Gap: Male employees received "Average" ratings at 22 percentage points higher than female employees in the company, despite similar role distributions.
 - Pay Gap: A gender pay gap of approximately $6230 exists on average.
 Pay gap is most pronounced in the Human resource and Sales departments, and in Lagos state, with deficits of up to 12% of the average salary.
-- Regulation Compliance: More than 70% of employees currently earn below the $90,000 minimum salary threshold — concentrated in Kaduna
+- Regulation Compliance: More than 70% of employees currently earn below the $90,000 minimum salary threshold, concentrated in Kaduna
 - Bonus Payout: Total bonus obligations amount to $2,200,000 company-wide, with Kaduna accounting for the largest share at $825,911.78.

 ---